 That being said, I was still incredibly excited when this arrived.
 Despite all the negative reviews I’d heard, the Potter-lover in me couldn’t help but tear up at holding the next story in my hand.
 I went against everyone’s advice and had high hopes for a solid JK Rowling-spirited story.
 After reading the script in one 2 hour sitting and spending a couple days thinking about it/reading other reviews, here are my thoughts on “Harry Potter and the Cursed Child”.

-My review is based 100% on reading the screenplay.
-I knew no spoilers going into it, and I did not see the stage production.
+My review is based 100% on the screenplay.
+I didn’t know any spoilers, and I have not seen the stage production.

 The driving force of the play Albus Severus Potter, the only Potter to be a Slytherin and the black sheep of the family.
 Albus rejects the Potter legacy, and the complicated relationship he has with his father is probably one of the best parts of the play.
 They really explore their father/son dynamic to demonstrate that Harry, not having had a father of his own, is struggling with parenthood.
 It was heartbreaking to see that Hogwarts, the place that Harry found friendship and love and a home, was such a miserable place for his son.
 The only saving grace for Albus at Hogwarts is his best friend, Scorpius Malfoy (the real VIP of “Cursed Child”).
 Their organically developed and loving friendship is another highlight, and proves these writers are capable of strong writing.